puremourning/vimspector/docs/configuration.md

 The exception breakpoint "type" is `cpp_catch` and the default is `N`.

-Use the following to set the values in config and not get asked:
+Use the following to set the values in configuration and not get asked:

 ```json
   "configurations": {